Tadpole-finance/docusaurus/docs/staking.md

 ### How to stake LP tokens?

 You can earn TAD continuously by staking your LP tokens.
-Follow these steps to stake your LP tokens.
+Follow below steps to stake your LP tokens.

 1. Go to https://tadpole.finance/staking.html
 2. Enter the number of LP tokens to be stacked and select the lock period you want.
 The longer the locked period, the greater the rewards you will get.